garrettsickles/MacroHTML/README.md

     // Body
     BODY(
-        You just generated HTML from the C Preprocessor.
-Yuck.
+        TEXT(You just generated HTML from the C Preprocessor.
+Yuck.)
     )
 )
 ```